facjure/public-domain-poetry/README.md

 Poems are available for free for personal or commerical use, provided [Zendown's](https://github.com/poetroid/zendown/blob/master/LICENSE) BSD-style license is retained.

-Scripts are available for free using Apache 2 Opensource License.
+Scripts are available for free using [Apache License](https://github.com/poetroid/public-domain/blob/master/LICENSE).